mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Alternatively, combat endurance can be calculated using fuel tonnage.
 One hour (10 turns) at Thrust 16 requires 8 tons of fuel, so one g-turn requires 0.05 tons of fuel.
-That is to say, fuel is expended per turn at a rate of 0.05 tons times the amount of Thrust the pilot uses’ if they maneuver at Thrust 7 one turn this costs 0.35 tons of fuel.
+That is to say, fuel is expended per turn at a rate of 0.05 tons times the amount of Thrust the pilot uses' if they maneuver at Thrust 7 one turn this costs 0.35 tons of fuel.
 If the pilot was desperate, they could draw on the power plant reserve; 0.1 tons of power plant fuel gives 1.6 hours of power plant operation, which is